freeCodeCamp/devdocs/CONTRIBUTING.md

 * Your documentation must come with an official icon, in both 1x and 2x resolutions (16x16 and 32x32 pixels).
 This is important because icons are the only thing differentiating search results in the UI.
 * DevDocs favors quality over quantity.
 Your documentation should only include documents that most developers may want to read semi-regularly.
 By reducing the number of entries, we make it easier to find other, more relevant entries.
-* Try to remove as much content and HTML markup as possible, particularly content which isn't associated with any entries (e.g. introduction, changelog, etc.).
+* Remove as much content and HTML markup as possible, particularly content not associated with any entry (e.g. introduction, changelog, etc.).
 * Names must be as short as possible and unique across the documentation.
 * The number of types (categories) should ideally be less than 100.
 * Don't modify the icon sprite.
 I'll do it after your pull request is merged.

 ## Updating existing documentations

-Please don't submit a pull request updating the version number of a documentation unless you've verified that it can be generated properly using the current code.
-Because the original content will have changed, the code will likely need to be tweaked.
+Please don't submit a pull request updating the version number of a documentation, unless a change is required in the scraper and you've verified that it works.

-To ask that an existing documentation be updated, please use the [Trello board](https://trello.com/c/2B0hmW7M/52-request-updates-here) or the [mailing list](https://groups.google.com/d/forum/devdocs).
+To ask that an existing documentation be updated, please use the [Trello board](https://trello.com/c/2B0hmW7M/52-request-updates-here).

 ## Other contributions